Conversion benchmarks by institution type

 The pages that matter most before first contact

 Certain pages play a decisive role.
-The programme or course page appears in 92 % of prospect journeys before first contact.
-The fees and funding page in 78 %.
-The admissions page in 71 %.
-The student life page in 54 %.
+The program or course page appears in 92% of prospect journeys before first contact.
+The fees and funding page in 78%.
+The admissions page in 71%.
+The student life page in 54%.
 These four pages concentrate the bulk of the decision.

 Essential measurement tools